 I had a non-compete in my job, but I quit after they asked me to engage in illegal activity.
 Can they enforce it against me even though they were doing something wrong?

 Probably not.
-Most courts have held that an employer who is engaged in illegal activity which results in an employee quitting cannot enforce a non-compete agreement against the employee who left for that reason.
+Most courts have held that an employer who is engaged in illegal activity which results in an employee quitting cannot enforce non-compete agreements against the employee who left for that reason.

 If the non-compete agreement I signed is enforced, that means I can’t earn a living at all.
 What do I do?